Returning to the Office: How to Deal with ‘Reverse Culture Shock’ From WFH

 - Utilize comprehensive team-fit tools to understand the natures of your team and how the pandemic may have affected them, both physically and psychologically

-Many of us are going to come out of this crisis with changes we never thought we’d experience at this time of the year.
-Although it’s still too soon to confirm the end date to this current horror, when the time comes – whether it’s to hire, onboard, or to optimize your team’s potentials – we hope to be the guiding hand to your success in HR.
+Many of us are going to come out of this crisis with changes we never thought we’d experience.
+As the end date to this nightmare is finally in sight with vaccines rolling out progressively, when the time comes – whether it’s to hire, onboard, or to optimize your team’s potentials – we hope to be the guiding hand to your success in HR.